sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

     if comm.rank==0:
         print(numpy.array(recvbuf))

-There is also a broadcast command that sends a single object to every process.
+There is also a ``broadcast`` command that sends a single object to every process.
 Consider the following small extension.
-This is the same as before, but now at the end the root process sends everyone the string "done", which is printed out.
+This is the same as before, but now at the end, the root process sends everyone the string "done", which is printed out.

 ..
 CODE-BLOCK:: python